Skip to main content

 Israeli Craft Beer

-The craft beer scene has exploded in Israel since 2010, with microbreweries throughout the country creating distinctive beers that often incorporate local ingredients like date honey, pomegranates, or native herbs.
-Tel Aviv and Jerusalem have numerous beer bars showcasing these local creations alongside international offerings.
-2025 sees continued expansion with new breweries opening.
+Israel's craft beer scene has grown fast since 2010, with microbreweries around the country brewing beers that often work in local ingredients - date honey, pomegranates, native herbs.
+Tel Aviv and Jerusalem both have plenty of beer bars pouring these alongside imports, and new breweries keep opening.

 beer4.5-7%